dbtdsilva/firefly-sync-cli/README.md

 - `FIREFLY_URL` This indicates the URL to your Firefly III instance;
 - `FIREFLY_TOKEN` Personal Access Token retrieved from 'Profile / OAuth / PAT' in your Firefly instance;
 - `DAEMON_WATCHER_PATH` Location where you want to import your bank transaction files;
-- `DAEMON_CRON_ENABLED` Enable or disable the cron job of Firefly;
+- `DAEMON_FIREFLY_CRON_ENABLED` Enable or disable the cron job of Firefly;
-- `DAEMON_CRON_CLI_TOKEN` Command line token Token retrieved from 'Profile / Command line token' in your Firefly instance;
+- `DAEMON_FIREFLY_CRON_CLI_TOKEN` Command line token Token retrieved from 'Profile / Command line token' in your Firefly instance;
-- `DAEMON_CRON_EXPRESSION` Cron expression that will dictate how frequently the call to Firefly is made.
+- `DAEMON_FIREFLY_CRON_EXPRESSION` Cron expression that will dictate how frequently the call to Firefly is made.
+- `DAEMON_STOCK_CRON_ENABLED` Enable or disable the cron job to update stock accounts with market values;
+- `DAEMON_STOCK_CRON_EXPRESSION` Cron expression that will dictate how frequently the accounts with stocks will update its market values;
 - `LOGGING` Logging string that will active a specific level for a specific logger (e.g. "urllib3.connectionpool:DEBUG,root:INFO")
 )